Report a concern or allegation

 Organisations included in the Child Safe Standards are legally required to have policies, procedures and practices in place to comply with the Child Safe Standards.

-If you are concerned that an organisation may not be complying with the Child Safe Standards, you can tell the Commission:
+If you are concerned that an organisation may not be complying with the Child Safe Standards, you can tell the Social Services Regulator by:

-You can find some more information about raising concerns about child safety and examples of concerns that you can raise with the Commission on our page Raising concerns about child safety.
+Find more information about raising concerns about child safety and examples of concerns that you can raise with the Social Services Regulator.

 Other reporting

-To report concerns about the immediate safety of any person, ring Victoria Police on 000.
+To report concerns about the immediate safety of any person, ring Victoria Police on Triple Zero (000).

 You can call 131 444 to report some non-urgent crime and events to Victoria Police, more information can be found here: Police Assistance Line and online reporting